Chaitralikore/AI-Prompt-Sharing-Application/README.md

 ## <a name="introduction">🤖 Introduction</a>

 The application allows users to interact with AI prompts through a user-friendly interface.
--	Users can discover creative prompts suggested by the AI, CREATE their prompts using a text editor, and SHARE their prompts with others
+-	Users can discover creative prompts suggested by the AI, CREATE their prompts using a text editor, and SHARE their prompts with others.

 ## <a name="tech-stack">⚙️ Tech Stack</a>